sara-nl/EAR-harvest-heterogenous-energy-plugin/src/global_manager/README.md

 The Global Manager  offers a simple API (to be used by the SLURM plugin) to be notified about the execution/finalization of jobs.
 The APi simple notifies the Global Manager about the number of nodes to be used/released by the node.
 The API is implemented in the eargm_api.c file.

+ - commands/eargm_new_job
+ - commands/eargm_end_job

-commands/eargm_new_job and commands/eargm_end_job are very simple commands that implements the two functions offered by the Global Manager API.
+are very simple commands that implements the two functions offered by the Global Manager API.

 License